-She could actually, authentically say that the Hint Water is good for you... but in its present state it isn't.
+She could actually, authentically say that the Hint Water is good for you… but in its present state it isn’t.
 It just makes the harmful low vibration tap water go down easier.
 Like soda.
 Like coffee.
-Like tea.
-Easy to drink way to deplete your energy.
+Or like tea.
+Easy to drink all the way to deplete your cells.

 This is what I saw:

 In her greed she would not be able to see that win-win-win is the most pleasant and profitable state a business or a person can have.
-She'd rather not that I win, or even that her consumers win.
+She’d rather not have anyone else win, not even that her consumers win.

-What would you have to do, if you wanted to have peace, on a continuous basis...
-Like a life that is like an oasis in the midst of a chaotic world?
+Have a life that is like an oasis in the midst of a desert or in the midst of a chaotic world?

 Not like a few moments of it, but 24/7 or close to it?

 Here is the first step on the list.
 Honestly, I could tell you to implement the serenity prayer in your life, but after watching thousands of people repeat it like a mantra, while they were suffering, I would do you a disservice.